 You are required to attend all classes and excursions.
 You can miss a maximum of 2 days, no questions asked.
 Each unexcused absence after 2 will result in 5 points deducted from your final grade.
 You must have approval and justification from the GTE administration in writing for an absence to be excused.
-If you miss on a portfolio workshop day, you will still be expected to do the work in your peer group.
+If you miss on a group workshop day, you will still be expected to do the work on your own.